 The THE World University Rankings, now in their 14th year, focus on a selected frame of the world’s research intensive universities rather than the total global ‘pool’ of over 20,000 Higher Education Institutions.
 13 indicators are used to measure the performance of these leading research universities in teaching, research output and impact, knowledge transfer and international outlook.
 Crete’s position in other THE rankings are determined by the same indicators

-- University of Crete is ranked #58 in the 2017 THE Young University Rankings.
-This is the sixth annual ranking of universities under 50 years old, and the sixth time University of Crete has been included among the world’s best young universities, moving up this year from =66 in 2016.
-Crete is to date the only Greek University included in this league.
+- University of Crete is ranked =62 in the 2018 THE Young University Rankings.
+This is the seventh annual ranking of universities under 50 years old, and the seventh time University of Crete has been included in the top 100 of the world’s best young universities.

 - The University is also listed among the Best universities in Europe 2018 (tied #175 and first in Greece).
-In addition, since 2015 Greek universities have also been included in the THE’s BRICS & Emerging Economies Ranking, with University of Crete ranking in the Top 50 in the 2016 and the 2017 ranking.
-It is worth noting that in terms of research influence, as measured by citations, University of Crete is in a leading position at #2 among the 300 universities included in this ranking.
+In addition, since 2015 Greek universities have been included in the THE’s Emerging Economies Ranking, with University of Crete ranking consistently in the Top 50.
+It is worth noting that in terms of research influence, as measured by citations, University of Crete is in a leading position at #3 among the 378 universities included in the 2018 ranking.

 - In the US News Best Global Universities 2018, the fourth edition of this ranking of research-intensive universities powered by Clarivate Analytics Incites, the University is ranked 207 in Europe and fourth in Greece.
 Most of the bibliometric indicators used in this ranking of are size dependent.
 Even so, the UoC punches above its size in terms of research impact as indicated by ‘Normalized Citations’, at 189 worldwide and first in Greece.
 It is also notable, given the significance of international collaborative papers as a marker of quality, that the UoC ranks #82 worldwide on this performance indicator.